EliotAndres/blog/content/post/faster-inference-tensorflow.md

 # Using XLA
 In this tutorial, I’ll show you how to use XLA.

-**Important**: At the time of writing, you have to compile with a special flag in order to Tensorflow in order benefit from XLA.
+**Important**: At the time of writing, you have to compile Tensorflow with a special flag in order benefit from XLA.
 [Building Tensorflow](https://www.tensorflow.org/install/install_sources) is fairly straightforward and takes about one hour on a regular machine.

 Once built, enabling XLA for your graph is very simple: